gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductGroupingModel.md

 > **modified\_on**: `string`

-- Timestamp of the last modification of the document
+- Timestamp of the last modification of the document.

 ***